Company registration in Slovenia

 |Shelf companies available||No|

-Establishing a business outside your jurisdiction can be intimidating, but CompyCo is dedicated to making the process easier for you.
+Establishing a business outside your jurisdiction can be intimidating.
+However, we work hard to make the process as simple and easier as it can be.

-Non-residents of Slovenia must obtain a tax number and certificate of good conduct in Slovenia before setting up a business.
+- Non-residents of Slovenia must obtain a tax number and certificate of good conduct in Slovenia before setting up a business in Slovenia.
 This includes all natural people’s shareholders and representatives of the company.
 Additionally, a copy of the passport, proof of address, and a tax certificate from the country where they are residents will also be required.

-The following information has to be submitted to the Slovenia Registry of Companies:
+The following information has to be submitted to the Registry of Companies prior to company registration in Slovenia:

 - A verified company name (unique according to the AJPES business register)